realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 ### 4. Shepherd with Compassion

 Many are drawn to transhumanism out of fear—fear of death, disease, or meaninglessness.
-Offer the better hope found in Christ, who promises not just longer life, but **eternal life**.
+Offer the better hope found in Messiah, who promises not just longer life, but **eternal life**.

 ### 5. Engage the Culture Boldly